 - The Teeter FreeStep offers total body strength and muscle toning workouts, plus cardio

-- It burns a lot of calories
+- Workouts burn a lot of calories

 - It’s ideal for building lean muscle